redanthrax/halopsa-node/docs/sites.md

   - **Include Address**: Include site address in the response
   - **Include Details**: Whether to include extra objects in the response
   - **Include Notes**: Include site notes in the response
-  - **Include Custom Fields**: Comma-separated list of Custom Field IDs to include
+  - **Include Custom Fields**: Enhanced multi-select interface that dynamically loads site custom fields (Type ID = 3) from FieldInfo
   - **Search**: Filter response based on the search string
   - **Azure Sites**: Include only Azure sites
   - **GFI Sites**: Include only GFI sites